Robustly Complete Synthesis of Memoryless Controllers for Nonlinear Systems with Reach-and-Stay Specifications: Introduction

-We are interested in the reach-and-stay control synthesis problem for nonlinear systems, which is concerned with finding control strategies that can steer the state of the system to a target set and maintain it in the target set afterwards.
-This control objective generalizes the practical nonlinear regulation problem that aims to regulate the system output around a setpoint.
-The importance of studying such problems can be seen from a variety of control applications, such as voltage regulation of electrical power converters \cite{FribourgBook13}, attitude control and flight path following in flight control systems \cite{Faulwasser2009} and regulation of room temperatures inside a building \cite{Nilsson2017}.
+\IEEEPARstart{R}{each}-and-stay control synthesis for nonlinear systems is concerned with finding control strategies that can steer the state of the system to a target set and maintain it in the target set afterwards.
+Such a problem exists in a variety of control applications such as voltage regulation of electrical power converters \cite{FribourgBook13}, attitude control and flight path following in flight control systems \cite{Faulwasser2009}, and regulation of room temperatures inside a building \cite{Nilsson2017}.

-The reach-and-stay property is termed as the persistence property in temporal logics, which is one of the four basic classes for the composition of more sophisticated property classes (e.g., the reactivity class) \cite{Manna1990}.
-For complex systems in system biology \cite{Batt2008}, robotics \cite{KressGazitFP09,Kloetzer2010} and many other disciplines, linear temporal logic (LTL) specifications \cite{baier2008principles} have been used to specify their desired behaviors.
-Originally developed to verify the functionalities of embedded and software systems, the expressiveness of LTL further gains itself popularity in control synthesis \cite{tabuada2006linear,Kloetzer08,liu2013synthesis}.
-LTL formulae, such as the class of generalized reactivity (1) (GR1), are able to specify the key property of being reactive to the environment for open systems \cite{Bloem2012}.
-Solving reach-and-stay problems boils down to the problems of reachability \cite{Bertsekas71,Bertsekas72} and invariance \cite{Blanchini99}, which lie at the core of solving a majority of LTL control synthesis problems.

-It is challenging to seek the solutions of reach-and-stay control problems that are correct-by-construction at the presence of constraints and nonlinearity.
-Many nonlinear control methods, e.g., feedback linearization, Lyapunov-based control and backstepping, lack the ability of dealing with constraints in system states or inputs.
-Ad-hoc testing is usually required for controllers designed using these methods.
-Model predictive control (MPC) can handle various constraints by sequentially solving optimal control problems over finite horizons.
-The feasibility of a controller designed using MPC, however, is not guaranteed \cite{Grune2011}.
-By identifying a sequence of terminal constraints, MPC can be used to solve a reach-and-stay control problem \cite{Sadraddini2016}.
-The determination of such a sequence involves backward reachable set computation, which is also challenging for nonlinear systems \cite{Xue2017}.

-A promising method to solve nonlinear control problems with reach-and-stay objectives is to construct finite abstractions (or symbolic models) of the nonlinear dynamics \cite{tabuada2009verification}, based on which computational methods developed for formal verification \cite{ClarkeBook1999} or synthesis of discrete-event systems \cite{Ramadge1987} can be applied.
-One benefit of using formal methods in control synthesis is that it computes with guarantees a set of initial states from which a controller exists to realize the given specification.
-We call such a set of initial states a \emph{winning set}.
-The knowledge of the winning set is critical to guarantee the correctness of the controller as every state in a trajectory that meets the specification has to be inside the winning set.